-This branch of terms is one step removed from NCBITaxon references until the lower species or subspecies items, which are usually NCBITaxon items.
 An organismal source term equivalency statement may provide a disjunction of more than one NCBITaxon entity.
-It may reference other taxonomic references too, like ITIS.
-Some scientific names and groups occur in food product organismal source, but more often common language names are used until the species level is reached.
+An organismal source term may reference other taxonomic references too, like ITIS.
 This approach addresses a few challenges: the shifting taxonomic reclassification of organisms, and the fact that ontology driven taxonomies like NCBITaxon actually don’t have terms for all organisms (NCBITaxon is dedicated to covering organisms that have had some kind of sequencing done on them).
 Thirdly there are cases where use of a term shifts over time so that other organisms are referenced (e.g. due to availability issues.)
 Referencing both past and present taxa can be done by adding to the “in taxon” axiom.

 - References to animal as an organism, including classes that differentiate animal by breed, sexual anatomy (including castration), and age, as for example “hen: a female adult chicken”.
 In this way animals can be referenced without necessarily implying a food context, as when involved in veterinary processes.

 - References to plant organisms, usually with the word “plant” or “tree” at end so that in display, e.g. in the context of search engine results, it is clear that reference to the whole organism (roots, bark, leaves, etc.) or any part is occurring.
-If we only listed “apple” under food source, that would imply the fruit alone, preventing other parts of the organism to be involved as food products, e.g. apple blossom flowers in tea.
+If we only listed “apple” under organismal source, rather than “apple tree”, this would imply the fruit alone, preventing other parts of the organism to be involved as food products, e.g. apple blossom flowers in tea.

 - As well, a plant grown from a splice is technically composed of two taxonomic entities.
 The food source organism class allows this, while a direct taxonomic reference doesn’t.

-Parts (e.g. limb) or material outputs (e.g. milk) of organisms, and generic terms like “egg” that stretch across species – are considered primarily in the anatomical “part of organism” facet which food product facet items can references in conjunction with organisms to describe food products.
+Parts (e.g. limb) or material outputs (e.g. milk) of organisms, and generic terms like “egg” that stretch across species – are considered primarily in the anatomical “organism material” facet which food product facet items can references in conjunction with organisms to describe food products.